djimenezsanchez/NaroNet/README.md

 Marker_4
 ```

 * Image_Labels.xlsx contains the image-level labels.
 In column 'Image_Names' each row specifies one image.
 The next columns (e.g., 'Type_1', 'Type_2', etc.) specify image-level information, where 'None' means that there is no information available for this subject and therefore it has to be excluded from the experiment.
+In the case more than one image is available per subject, but you don't want to merge it in one subject graph it is possible to add one column named "Subject_Names", when this is included the method will make it sure that iamges from the same subject do nt go to different train/val/test splits.

 | Image_Names | Type_1 | Type_2 |
 | :-- | :-:| :-: |